'It isn't enough … but it's hard to turn down': Saskatchewan reaches health care agreement with federal government

 The Government of Saskatchewan has reached an agreement-in-principle with the federal government on health care funding.

-The agreement provides the province with a one-time $61 million investment and adds $111 million annually to the $6.4 billion provincial health care budget under bilateral agreements, according to the province.
+The agreement provides the province with a one-time $61 million investment to address immediate needs like emergency room and surgivcal wait times.
+It also adds $111 million annually to the $6.4 billion provincial health care budget under bilateral agreements, according to the province.

 “On behalf of Saskatchewan, we’re happy that the federal government has stepped up with some dollars,” Minister of Health Paul Merriman told reporters in Saskatoon on Wednesday.